compulim/docs/testframework.md

 All test frameworks listed support asynchronous tests, including asynchronous `beforeEach`/`afterEach` and `it`/`test`.

-There are multiple way to do asynchronous in JavaScript, we prefer ES6 `async`-`await` pattern for clarity.
+There are multiple ways to run JavaScript asynchronously, we prefer ES6 `async`/`await` pattern for clarity.
 For unsupported environment, we can always Babel it.

 ## Mocha